kaazing/gateway/doc/enterprise-shield/o_enterprise_shield_checklist.md

 See [Common Enterprise Shield™ Use Cases](c_enterprise_shield_use_cases.md) to gain more insight into how you might use Enterprise Shield™.
 This topic describes topologies that vary depending on the level of security, such as configuring Enterprise Shield™ on a single pair of Gateways, on Gateways that are clustered for high availability, whether network transports are used, and so on.

-[Configure Enterprise Shield™](p_enterprise_shield_config.md) provides a detailed walkthrough describing how to configure KAAZING Gateway to protect your enterprise by using a reverse connection to initiate the connection from the Gateway in the internal trusted network to a DMZ Gateway.
+[Walkthrough: Configure Enterprise Shield™](p_enterprise_shield_config.md) provides a detailed walkthrough describing how to configure KAAZING Gateway to protect your enterprise by using a reverse connection to initiate the connection from the Gateway in the internal trusted network to a DMZ Gateway.

 **Note:** Before you configure Enterprise Shield™ you should have a basic understanding of the following topologies: